jfox16/jfox16/README.md

 **jfox16/jfox16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on: [HSLookup](https://hslookup.net)!
-Helping people improve their Hearthstone gameplay with statistics!
+- 🔭 I’m currently working on:
+  - [HSLookup](https://hslookup.net): Full stack React and Express app for viewing Hearthstone cards and showing stats on them
+  - ClassPointTracker: Front-end app for tracking points of students in a class.
+Configurable layout and intuitive to use
 - 🌱 I’m currently learning: Full Stack Web Development
 - 💬 Ask me about: How to build performant web apps with excellent UX
 - 🤔 I’m looking for help with: How to be a the best UI engineer